 Your primary campaign is where you’ll do all your reporting and primary solicitations for your annual fund, but creating child or sub-campaigns that flow into your primary campaign will help with reporting and segmentation.
 These can also be considered appeals that are part of the larger campaign.

 You should always approach any campaign with multi-channel fundraising in mind.
 Being able to track where and when donations came in is absolutely critical for success.
+If you know that your nonprofit’s emails are doing way better than your direct mail campaigns, that will help you shift your tactics and resources accordingly.

 Creating child campaigns is an easy way to track this and will help with donor follow-up, reporting, and even next year’s planning!